 • metering register information

-• accreditation and registration of a metering provider, metering data provider and embedded network manager
+• accreditation, registration and capabilities of a metering provider, metering data provider and embedded network manager

 • types of metering installations and accuracy requirements